Enjoy a Hands-on Weaving Retreat with Handwoven and Little Looms!

 Meet the Instructors

 At Weave Together, you’ll learn from some of the most renowned weavers and fiber artists in the world.
-This year’s all-star lineup includes these instructors, with more to be announced soon.
+This year’s all-star lineup includes these new and returning instructors.

 • Angela Tong

-Angela Tong is a Chinese American fiber artist and ceramicist living in Pennsylvania.
-A former Boston native, she studied at Massachusetts College of Art and then at the Fashion Institute of Technology in New York City.
-She designs knitting, crochet and weaving patterns for books and magazine publications and yarn companies.
-She also teaches workshops across the country and online because she loves to help and encourage people to learn new skills.
-Her love of small looms is evident in the projects she designs for Little Looms Magazine.
-She has lost count of how many rigid heddle looms and pin looms she owns.
-There is always a loom warped up for sampling.
+Angela Tong is a Chinese-American fiber artist and ceramicist living in Pennsylvania.
+A Boston native, she studied at Massachusetts College of Art and then at the Fashion Institute of Technology.
+She designs knitting, crochet, and weaving patterns for books, magazines, and yarn companies.
+She also teaches workshops across the country and online because she loves encouraging people to learn new skills.
+Her love of small looms is evident in the projects she designs and videos she’s released for Easy Weaving with Little Looms.
+Meet this beloved instructor in our Five Questions with Angela Tong article.

 • John Mullarkey

-John Mullarkey is passionate about teaching tablet weaving and exploring new ways to make the art form more contemporary.
-Tablet weaving is a primitive technique that creates simple weave structures but offers great variation in patterning.
-John loves to push tablet weaving beyond its customary limits to create original and surprising interpretations of traditional structures and designs.
+John Mullarkey is passionate about teaching tablet weaving and exploring ways to make the art form more contemporary.
+Tablet weaving is a primitive technique that creates simple weave structures while offering great variation in patterning.
+John loves to push the technique beyond its customary limits to create original and surprising interpretations of traditional structures and designs.
 He is a nationally recognized teacher, valued for the patience, clarity, and organization he brings to his classes.
-After beginning to teach in 2009, John left a software development career to focus on weaving and teaching full-time.
+John left his earlier software development career more than a decade ago to focus on weaving and teaching full-time.
+Enjoy our podcast with John Mullarkey or this artist spotlight article to learn how he came across the ancient craft of tablet weaving and fell in love with teaching.

 • Angela K. Schneider

-Angela K. Schneider is both a techie and an artist—but above all, she’s a teacher.
+Angela K. Schneider is a techie and an artist—but above all, she’s a teacher.
 As Long Thread Media’s project editor, she checks and double-checks project instructions in an impressive range of fiber arts.
-Her designs have regularly appeared in Handwoven and Little Looms magazines, and she has created everything from delicate jewelry to massive weaving installations in public spaces.
+Her designs regularly appear in Handwoven and Easy Weaving with Little Looms magazines, and she has created everything from delicate jewelry to massive woven installations for public spaces.
 With a background balancing programming, engineering, and art, plus a Master Spinner Certificate from Olds College, she relishes getting down in the details to understand a textile.
-One of her greatest joys is teaching and watching someone’s eyes light up with understanding.
+One of her greatest joys comes from watching her students’ eyes light up with understanding.
+In this Five Questions with Angela K. Schneider article, you’ll discover just how much she loves teaching and weaving, as well as her drive to be a lifelong learner.

 Itinerary